Resource Directory—All Resources

 The existing network of bird conservation partners and resources provides an excellent opportunity for land trusts to engage in conservation at different scales.
-This Resource Directory is designed especially for land trusts: bringing many of the resources together in one place and helping navigate the resources to find what is pertinent to land trusts.
+This Resource Directory is designed especially for land trusts, bringing many resources together in one place and helping navigate the resources to find what is pertinent to land trusts.
 The resources can be useful for land trusts’ funding proposals, community outreach, strategic conservation planning, land acquisition and easement justification, management plan development, and monitoring.
-The resources on these pages are organized by four categories – Engaging People, Planning, Management Guides, Presentations and Publications, and Equity, Diversity, Inclusion, and Justice.
+The resources on these pages are organized by four categories: Engaging People, Management Guides, Planning, and Belonging & Accessibility.

 If there are additional resources that you’ve found helpful and would like added to the site, please email us with the resource name, category in which it should be listed, online link, and a description of how it’s useful to land trusts.
 We value your contributions!